-Dick is founder and President of a startup organization (Neuro Equality) that is focused on impacting the lives of people that are on the Spectrum and others with disabilities.
-His passion for helping people with Autism Spectrum Disorder (ASD) was developed when he worked as the Executive Director from early 2016 until late 2018 at the STAR Institute.
-STAR provides Research, Education and Treatment for children and adults that have a Sensory Processing Disorder (SPD).
-Dick has a strong desire to help those on the spectrum find employment.
-He has a fourteen year old granddaughter in Florida who was diagnosed when she was about 5 and since her mom and dad found the “right school” for her she is doing better.
+Dick is founder and President of a startup organization that is focused on impacting the lives of people that are on the Spectrum and others with disabilities.
+His passion for helping people with autism was developed when he worked as the executive director at the STAR Institute, from early 2016 until late 2018 .
+STAR provides Research, Education and Treatment for children and adults that have a Sensory Processing Disorder.
+Dick has a strong desire to help autistic adults find employment.
+He has a fourteen year old granddaughter in Florida who was diagnosed when she was about 5 and since her mom and dad found the “right school” for her she is doing well.
 Dick’s education includes engineering, operations research and computer science.
-He has also worked as an adjunct professor in the school of business at Colorado Christian University from 2007 until 2016.
+He also worked as an adjunct professor in the School of Business at Colorado Christian University from 2007 until 2016.

 Dr. Jennifer "Jenn" Paz-Ryan